javascript-tutorial/en.javascript.info/1-js/4-object-basics/06-symbol/article.md

 alert( clone[id] ); // 123
 ```

 There's no paradox here.
-That's the expected behavior, because when we clone an object, we expect symbolic properties (like `id`) to be copied as well.
+That's by design.
+The idea is that when we clone an object or merge objects, we usually want symbolic properties (like `id`) to be copied as well.

 ````smart header="Property keys of other types are coerced to strings"
 We can only use strings or symbols as keys in objects.
 Other types are coerced to strings.